m3dad/M3Test-Task-plugin/README.md

 * Metaboxes and post type Task have Gutenberg support ('show_in_rest' solution)

 ## Install
-Just download this plugin, add it to plugins directory, unpack and activate in Wordpress admin panel.
+Just download this plugin, unpack, add it to plugins directory and activate in Wordpress admin panel.